lordofthejars/istio-refcard/Markdown Template.md

 As its name suggests a *VirtualService* are virtual destinations, so they are not registered into any service registry.

-For example, to define two virtual services where the traffic is splitted between 50% to each one.
+For example, to define two virtual services where the traffic is split between 50% to each one.

 ~~~
 apiVersion: networking.istio.io/v1alpha3